IrakozeLoraine/quickride_website/README.md

 **Use QuickRide**

-Simply visit the [QuickRide](https://quickride-website.vercel.app) and start prompting.
+Simply visit the [QuickRide](https://quickride-website.vercel.app) and start surfing.

 Changes made via QuickRide will be committed automatically to this repo.